syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 under `samples/easy-app`.
 This Compound Promise encapsulate the Nginx and the Postgres Promises.

-Compound Promises work by including, in their list of dependencies, other Promises.
+Compound Promises work by including, in their list of Dependencies, other Promises.
 Those Promises need to be scheduled to the Platform cluster itself.
 That means you will need to include the Platform cluster to the list of clusters where workloads can be scheduled to.

-### Validate the Cluster state
+### Validate the state of your Platform cluster

 Before jumping in, verify that Kratix is still up and running on your Platform cluster: